translate/translate/docs/commands/porestructure.rst

 Examples
 ========

-The documentation for poconflicts has :ref:`pages/toolkit/poconflicts#examples` for the complete process using poconflict, porestructure, and pomerge.
+The documentation for poconflicts has :ref:`poconflicts#examples` for the complete process using poconflict, porestructure, and pomerge.

 .. _porestructure#bugs: